 - Colored slips that can be applied to wet clay.
 These are a mixture of clay, water, and pigment.

-- Engobes which can be applied to bisque ware.
+- Engobes that can be applied to bisque ware.
 They contain silica and glass.

 - Traditional underglazes that are applied to greenware at any stage before it is fired.
 These contain colored metal oxides.